 These are things that you should consider and talk about with your parents when applying to university.
 As long as you are all aware of the situation and know how you plan to make up any shortfall, whether it is your parents helping you out, or you knowing that you will need to get a part time job to supplement your income, the fact that you do not have enough money will not come as a shock to you once you have already embarked on your course.

-Planning ahead and understanding the real costs of going to university will help avoid any nasty surprises.
+Planning ahead and understanding how much university costs will help avoid any nasty surprises.